 For shopping and leisure, Stocksfield has excellent road and rail links to Newcastle, Hexham and Prudhoe with a good public transport system.
 Newcastle International Airport is also easily accessible.

-The nearest hospital to Stocksfield is in Hexham, and other hospitals are in Newcastle, Gateshead, Ashington and North Tyneside.
-Dental care and optical care is provided by practitioners in Hexham and Prudhoe.
+The nearest hospital to Stocksfield is in Hexham.
+Cramlington is the location of 24 hour accident and emergency provision in Northumberland.
+Other hospitals are in Newcastle, Gateshead, Ashington and North Tyneside.
+Dental care and optical care is provided by practitioners in Corbridge, Hexham and Prudhoe.